-It seems like our review was convened early; why would that happen?
+- It seems like our review was convened early; why would that happen?

->

-> There are a few reasons a review might be convened early.
+There are a few reasons a review might be convened early.
 A department/program that has recently been restructured is usually asked to conduct a review of its programs three to five years after implementation of the changes, to evaluate the impact the administrative changes may have had on academic programs.
 Or, the department/program may have recently experienced significant changes in leadership, membership, resources, or mission - all circumstances that might prompt an inquiry into the general health of the program.
 Finally, revisions to campus-wide program review policy express the expectation that reviews must be convened 8 years after completion of the previous review, to ensure completion within the mandated 10 year time frame.

->

-> - How does "Assessment of Student Learning" fit into "Program Review"?
+- How does "Assessment of Student Learning" fit into "Program Review"?

-> - How can we get out of doing this?
+- How can we get out of doing this?

->

-> No academic program, and no unit that sponsors academic programs that require review, is "exempt" from review.
-In the past, departments/programs could work with their Associate Dean to identify better timing for a particular review; however, stricter implementation of review timelines limits this flexibility.
+No academic program, and no unit that sponsors academic programs that require review, is "exempt" from review.
 All programs must be reviewed regularly, without exception.